Navigation » List of Schools » California State University, Northridge » Sociology » Soc 348 – Juvenile Delinquency » Fall 2022 » Quiz 4

 Question #33

-A Licit or illicit drugs and habitual use are mostly associated with adolescents.
+A Light drugs and nasal use are mostly associated with youngsters.

 B Over-the-counter drugs and dependent use are mostly associated with seniors.